Cowboy Wrestling Captures 26-9 Road Win Over Northern Colorado, Concludes Regular Season With 11-4 Dual Record

 Wyoming wrestlers finish fourth in team standings at Reno Tournament of Champions

 2012-13: One of the team's most potent pinners, Breckenridge won six bouts by fall as a redshirt freshman.
 With a 10-9 overall mark, the highlight of his season came when he finished sixth in the Nebraska-Kearney Open.
 He tallied at least one pin in each of the four tournaments in which he wrestled and tied for fifth on the team with six falls.
 Wrestling at both 141 and 149 pounds during the season, he had the team's second-fastest fall of the season, when he pinned Colorado Mines' Mikie Burgess in just 44 seconds in his first match of the season at the Cowboy Open.

 2011-12: Breckenridge had his ups and downs in his redshirt year, but recovered to place in his last three tournaments.
 After starting the season 7-8, he finished 15-12 overall.
 He placed fifth in the Nebraska-Kearney Loper Open, third in the Utah Valley Open and second in the Rocky Mountain Open to end the year.
 Of his 15 wins, 12 came via fall and he led the Cowboys in that category.
-He also had Wyoming's quickest pin of the year, sticking David Snelgrove of Bethany in just 22 seconds at the UNK Loper Open.
+He also had Wyoming's 11th-fastest pin in history, sticking David Snelgrove of Bethany in just 22 seconds at the UNK Loper Open.

 High School: Breckenridge won individual state titles the last three years of his prep career under coach Bryce Leonhardt at Class 4A Cheyenne Central High School.
 He compiled a 160-21 overall record with 116 pins to become the first three-time state champion from Central and ended his career as the school's all-time pins leader.
 As a senior, he went 31-3 to earn the title at 152 pounds, after posting a 49-2 mark for the 145-pound championship during his junior campaign.
 He won at 140 as a sophomore with a 44-4 record and went 36-12 at 125 as a freshman.
 A four-time regional champion, Breckenridge earned All-Conference and All-State honors each year and was named Wyoming's Dave Schultz Award winner as a senior.